Habitat Conservation on State Trust Lands

 What is the State Trust Lands Habitat Conservation Plan?

 Washington’s State Trust Lands Habitat Conservation Plan (HCP) is an ecosystem-based forest management plan that helps DNR develop and protect habitat for at-risk species while carrying out forest management and other activities on the state trust lands it manages for revenue to build public schools, universities, and other state institutions.
-This long-term plan outlines how DNR will provide habitat for species such as the northern spotted owl, marbled murrelet, and riparian-dependent species, such as salmon and bull trout, which are listed as threatened or endangered under the federal Endangered Species Act.
+This long-term plan outlines how DNR will provide habitat for species such as the northern spotted owl, marbled murrelet, and riparian-dependent species like salmon and bull trout, which are listed as threatened or endangered under the federal Endangered Species Act.

 Although the conservation plan applies to Washington’s forested state trust lands within the range of the northern spotted owl, it is designed as a multi-species plan because in protecting habitats needed by listed species, we also provide habitat for other species that depend on the same habitats — species that also may be declining in numbers.
-The plan also includes several thousand acres of conservation lands managed by DNR for their natural values, research opportunties, and low-impact recreation.
+The plan also includes several thousand acres of conservation lands managed by DNR for their natural values, research opportunities, and low-impact recreation.

 The core of the State Trust Lands Habitat Conservation Plan is its four detailed conservation strategies for marbled murrelets; northern spotted owls; riparian areas, wetlands and salmon; and other species of concern and uncommon habitats.
 Through these conservation strategies, we provide protection for: